cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 The following properties are concerned with **one provider chain** providing security to **multiple consumer chains**.
 Between the provider chain and each consumer chain, a separate (unique) CCV channel is established.

+> **Note**: Except for liveness properties -- *Channel Liveness*, *Apply VSC Liveness*, *Register Maturity Liveness*, and *Distribution Liveness* -- none of the properties of CCV require the *Correct Relayer* assumption to hold.
+> Nonetheless, the *Correct Relayer* assumption is necessary to guarantee the systems properties (except for *Validator Set Replication*) -- *Bond-Based Consumer Voting Power*, *Slashable Consumer Misbehavior*, and *Consumer Rewards Distribution*.

 ### System Properties
 [&uparrow; Back to Outline](#outline)